 10. Accreditation is by means of a process of assessment and adjudication by the panel.
 The panel reserves the right to request that an applicant attend an interview.

 11. Any guideline or regulation may be relaxed or waived in exceptional circumstances on application by the Accreditation Panel to the Education and Training (Policy) Committee whose decision shall be final.

 12. Applicants should give particulars of two referees.

-Applicants should submit the 2 Reference forms direct to their chosen referees inviting them to complete the forms and return them direct to the Society marked for the attention of Tricia Wilson, Education, Training and Qualifications team.
+Applicants should submit the two reference forms direct to their chosen referees inviting them to complete the forms and return them direct to the Law Society marked for the attention of Tricia Wilson, Education, Training and Qualifications team.
 Referees should note that they may be called upon to give further information.
 The independence and professional standing of the referees will be taken into account.

 Family Law Mediation Panel members are not permitted to give references.

 13. All submitted information will be treated in the strictest of confidence by the Accreditation Panel.